More

 Is Diego Pavia Playing in the Bowl Game?
 Latest Update on Vanderbilt QB’s Status

-After a senior season that saw him get second place in the Heisman voting and lead Vanderbilt to a 10-2 record and narrowly miss the College Football Playoffs, many are wondering if Diego Pavia will be playing during the ReliaQuest Bowl against the Iowa Hawkeyes.
-Pavia raised a lot of eyebrows after he ranted about losing the Heisman to Mendoza, but many still believe he is headed to the NFL and thus possibly not playing.
+After a senior season that saw him finish second in the Heisman voting and lead Vanderbilt to a 10-2 record, many are wondering whether Diego Pavia will play in the ReliaQuest Bowl against the Iowa Hawkeyes.
+Pavia raised eyebrows after he vented about losing the Heisman to Fernando Mendoza, but many still believe he is headed to the NFL and thus possibly not playing.

-As a senior and a quarterback that many NFL teams might want, he can opt out of playing in the ReliaQuest Bowl in Tampa, Florida, so that he does not risk injury in time for the NFL Draft Combine.
+As a senior and a quarterback that many NFL teams might want, he can opt out of playing in the ReliaQuest Bowl in Tampa, Florida, so that he does not risk injury ahead of the Combine.
 However, that does not seem to be the case.

 Pavia has had the best season of his career so far, passing for 3,192 yards, 27 touchdowns and eight interceptions, with a completion rate of 71.2%.
 He also has 826 rushing yards and nine rushing touchdowns, making him one of the best dual-threat quarterbacks in college football right now.